-Entitled, "Real is a Diamond," the report – which was conducted by Washington, DC-based market research firm, KRC Research, and released this week after being commissioned by the DPA – looked to nearly 1,000 millennial women (those born between the early 1980’s and the early 2000’s) to understand their relationship with luxury goods as a whole (not just jewelry).
+Entitled, "Real is a Diamond," the report – which was conducted by Washington, DC-based market research firm, KRC Research, and released this summer after being commissioned by the DPA – looked to nearly 1,000 millennial women (those born between the early 1980’s and the early 2000’s) to understand their relationship with luxury goods as a whole (not just jewelry).

 Among KRC’s findings: Women in this age bracket are increasingly shunning fakes for the real thing.
 Nearly 9 in 10 (89 percent) women in this category are looking for authenticity when buying luxury items, such as diamonds but also high-end bags and other accessories, and 85 percent said they would be embarrassed knowing that they owned a knock-off, especially when it comes to luxury goods.

 Not only are millennials expressing a preference for authenticity when it comes to luxury goods, the study also found that they prefer owning fewer items in favor of better, finer ones – with 94 percent of the highest earning millennials showing a preference for one more expensive item that is genuine, instead of many cheaper ones.